Skip advert

 Ford has outfitted the Kuga with a clever set of sliding rear seats, allowing you to prioritise either boot or passenger space.
 Offering 526 litres of cargo room with the rear seats pushed forwards, it’s average in terms of practicality, beating the SEAT Ateca but falling short of the spacious Skoda Karoq.

-Family buyers will be reassured by the Kuga’s five-star Euro NCAP safety rating.
-However, Ford will hope the Kuga's decent satisfaction ratings (33rd place out of 75 models) will be enough to convince buyers, as the brand as a whole finished a disappointing 25th out of 29 manufacturers in our Driver Power survey.
+Family buyers will be reassured by the Kuga’s five-star Euro NCAP safety rating, along with its decent satisfaction ratings (15th place out of 75 models in our 2023 results) will be enough to convince buyers, as the brand as a whole finished a disappointing 28th out of 32 manufacturers in our Driver Power survey.

 What about buying a used or nearly new Ford Kuga?